ammesonb/cluster/README.md

  *  Alerts on loss of connection on monitored host

 ## Status
-Cluster is currently in the beginning phases of development.
-There will be many bugs and missing features.
+Cluster is currently in the intermediate phase of development.
+There will be bugs and missing features.

 ## Installation
 Use the included Makefile.
 The following should suffice.